elyra-ai/examples/component-catalog-connectors/build-a-custom-connector.md

    An example of such a connector is the [Machine Learning Exchange (MLX)](mlx-connector/) connector.
 This connector uses the MLX API to query the catalog and to retrieve the components that this catalog makes available.

  - Connectors with a built-in catalog: These connectors include a built-in static catalog, eliminating the need for network connectivity once they are installed.
-This makes them suitable for air gapped environments, but also rather inflexible because a catalog content refresh requires a connector rebuild.
+This makes them suitable for air gapped environments, but also rather inflexible since any content changes in the catalog will require a connector rebuild.

    ![package-based catalog connector](doc/images/package-based-catalog-connector.png)